Special Educational Needs & Disability (SEND)

 What are the schools staffing levels and what the links with other professionals?

-Staffing levels are enhanced so that pupils are usually taught in classes of up to 11/12 children with a teacher and at least one Level 3 teaching assistant and an appropriate number of additional Level 3/2 teaching assistants to meet the needs of the class group.
+Staffing levels are enhanced so that pupils are usually taught in classes of up to 11/12 children with a teacher and at least one Level 3 Teaching Assistant and an appropriate number of additional Level 3 or Level 2 Teaching Assistants to meet the needs of the class group.

 School staff details are on the website.
-The school contact details are also on the website where you will be able to access Senior Leadership or your Key Person or Teaching Team.
+The school contact details are also on the website where you will be able to find details of your child's Teaching Team or other key staff, such as the Senior Leadership Group.

 Links with professionals from outside Cedars Academy form an essential part of planning and implementing activities to identify and meet the needs of students.
 The school receives advice from a range of health professionals in order to meet the needs of the students as assessed by the appropriate professionals.
 We also work closely with our health and social care colleagues to implement the SEN Code of Practice.
 We meet with the managers of the services to ensure that joint working practices are consistent.